apollographql/docs/src/content/studio/data-privacy.md

 - The [query operation string](#query-operation-strings) for every executed operation

-- In the case of Apollo Server, the time it takes each resolver to execute for every operation
+- The time it takes each resolver to execute for every operation (Apollo Server only)

 Additionally, you can configure Apollo Server to forward some or all of: